K-beauty: History

 In the past, Koreans were known to create and utilize several skincare and makeup products.
 Additionally, the superficial appearance was thought to be linked to one's inner health and care.
 Many were made from natural ingredients around them, such as oils, plants, or natural powders.
 These natural cosmetics at the time added fragrance to the product which was often thought to reduce stress and fatigue, as stated in the Gyuhap Chongseo or Women's Encyclopedia.
 The origins of Korean beauty developed during the time of the Three Kingdoms where beauty culture became more prevalent.
 A special emphasis was placed upon the Goryeo era as it was known to be the pinnacle for Korean beauty standards.
-In the Joseon dynasty, the idea of beauty stems from fair-looking skin and cherry lips to accentuates the elegancy of their status.

-Beauty standards and controversies

-Throughout each of the Three Kingdom eras, women and elites were often informed of what beauty products were acceptable via the Gyuhap Chongseo.
-The Three Kingdoms included from oldest to recent: Silla, Goguryeo, and Baekje (BC 37~668).
-Much of the information and knowledge of skincare and beauty from the Silla era was carried on to the Goguryeo era, where further advancements were implemented.
-The Gyuhap Chongseo detailed the proper ways to do one's makeup.

 The Goguryeo era was thought to be excessive by Joseon standards.
 During the Joseon dynasty, Confucianism dictated what was acceptable in terms of beauty with a focus on the inner self.
+In the Joseon dynasty, the idea of beauty stems from fair-looking skin and cherry lips to accentuates the elegancy of their status.
 Korean beauty often flowed from the lower-class to the elites as many elites mirrored the female entertainers, known as gisaeng.
 Beauty accessories and containers were then invented and sold.
 Trade and imports from other countries, like Russia and China, then became more frequent.

+Beauty standards and controversies

 This is evidence of South Koreans' strong interest in physical wellbeing and attractiveness, which are considered to be linked both to body wellness.
 South Korea has become a destination for cosmetic tourism thanks to the popularity of K-beauty and the high quality of the country's doctors and healthcare system.
 The standards in South Korea have created the "Escape the Corset" movement to cast off what a minority believe are the country's rigid beauty standards.
 This movement was created by a small group of women that wanted to put a stop to existing beauty standards, as well as their long-accepted attitude towards plastic surgery and cosmetic.
 This movement was inspired by the #MeToo Movement.
 The Korean wave has led to new beauty standards among young people in South Korea.
 Facial beauty products are particularly popular in South Korea.